kubemod/kubemod/README.md

 We want to make sure KubeMod will not apply cumulative patch operations against objects that have already been patched.

-Here's an example of an idempotent ModRule:
+Here's an example of an idempotent sidecar injection ModRule:

 ```yaml
 apiVersion: api.kubemod.io/v1beta1